-- Digital coupons
+- Digital coupons,

-- Website links
+- Website links,

-- Location-based services
+- Location-based services.

 Social Media Marketing

 Social media marketing, while still growing, has a firm foundation in the eMarketing world.
-It’s the perfect accessory to any digital marketing campaign, and it’s responsible for a majority of online information retrieval resources.
+It’s the perfect accessory for any digital marketing campaign, and it’s responsible for most online information retrieval resources.

 Search Marketing Services

-Because the end-game of PPC strategies are to drive sales, business operators are crafting sophisticated campaigns centric to targeting conversion as an asset.
+Because the end game of PPC strategies is to drive sales, business operators are crafting sophisticated campaigns centric on targeting conversion as an asset.
 A lot of PPC activity helps make consumer information transparent.

-- Website clickthrough
+- Website clickthrough,

-- Page views
+- Page views,

-- Shopping cart abandonment rates
+- Shopping cart abandonment rates,

-- Customer behaviors and trends
+- Customer behaviours and trends.